LEAP-Pangeo JupyterHub

 Note

 Note that providing the url starting with gs://... is assumes that you have appropriate credentials set up in your environment to read/write to that bucket.
-On the hub these are already set up for you to work with the LEAP-Pangeo Buckets, but if you are trying to interact with non-public buckets you need to authenticate yourself.
+On the hub these are already set up for you to work with the LEAP-Pangeo Cloud Storage Buckets, but if you are trying to interact with non-public buckets you need to authenticate yourself.
 Check out the sections below to see an example how to do that.

 You can also write other files directly to the bucket by using fsspec.open similarly to the python builtin open